-To mark the 250th anniversary of the death of George Frideric Handel, Howard Arman conducts a fantastic performance of the “Dettingen Te Deum” at the Marktkirche in Halle in the year 2009.
+To mark the 250th anniversary of the death of George Frideric Handel, Howard Arman conducts a fantastic performance of the “Dettingen Te Deum” at the Marktkirche in Halle on April 14, 2009.
 Three choirs join forces accompanied by The English Concert and the Händelfestspielorchester – around 200 musicians perform in the chancel of this magnificent church.
 The “Dettingen Te Deum” (HWV 283) is a Christian song of praise to celebrate the victory of the English over the French at Dettingen in the year 1743.

 With the starting times in the video: